 I grew up wandering the washes, mesas, and sandstones in Shą́ą́ʼtóhí, a small community located on the Navajo Nation in northeast Arizona.
 I am Kinyaa’áanii (Towering House) born for Lók’aa’ Dine’é (Reed People).
 My maternal grandfather’s clan is Tó’aheedlíinii (Water Flows Together) and my paternal grandfather’s clan is Tł’izi’łání (Manygoats).
 I am from the communities of Shonto and Blue Gap, Arizona and this is how I identify myself as a Diné (Navajo) woman.

-A nomad and desert girl at heart, I am most content outside, whether it’s hiking 17 miles in the Grand Canyon in one day, rowing a boat down the San Juan River, sleeping in my car at one of my favorite places to camp – Valley of the Gods – or traveling solo in another country for the first time in Peru in 2019.
-No matter where my journey takes me, I always carry two items with me during my travels – tádídíín (corn pollen) and turquoise for protection and for prayer as I move through the world.
+As a nomad and desert girl at heart, I am most content outside, whether it’s hiking 17 miles in the Grand Canyon in one day, photographing insects and wildflowers in the Sonoran desert, or taking comfort in sleeping in a tent than in my own bed.
+No matter where my journey takes me, I always carry two items with me during my travels – tádídíín (corn pollen) and turquoise for protection and for prayer as I move through this world.

 Personally and professionally, I am passionate about the protection and conservation of the diverse landscapes, cultures, and waters that I am surrounded by because it is part of who I am and where I come from.
 It is instilled in the stories, teachings, and clans that have been passed down to me.
-In addition, I am a facilitator, a consultant, a researcher, an educator, an amateur photographer, and volunteer/board member with the Flagstaff Mountain Film Festival.
+I am also a facilitator, consultant, researcher, educator, amateur photographer, and an External Advisory Council member with the Center for Braiding Indigenous Knowledges and Science, Board member with Flowers & Bullets, and former Board member with the Flagstaff Mountain Film Festival.